osoblanco/Query-Answering-In-Knowledge-Space/README.md

 # Query Answering In Knowledge Space

-This Code is the implementation of "Optimized Query Answering in Knowledge Space" inspired from ["Querying Complex Networks in Vector Space"](https://github.com/williamleif/graphqembed)
+This Code is the implementation of "Query Answering with Knowledge Graph Embeddings via Continuous Optimisation" inspired from ["Querying Complex Networks in Vector Space"](https://github.com/williamleif/graphqembed)

 The implementation builds upon and expands the code-base from [Canonical Tensor Decomposition for Knowledge Base Completion](https://arxiv.org/abs/1806.07297) from  FAIR.